-The Consensus on Managing Modifiable Risk in Transplantation group extensively described the main risk factors for graft loss in kidney and OLT recipients, providing useful recommendations to extend the long-term graft survival and to decrease the chances of DNMs onset[82].
+The Consensus on Managing Modifiable Risk in Transplantation group extensively described the main risk factors for graft loss in kidney and OLT recipients and provided useful recommendations to extend the long-term graft survival and to decrease the chances of DNMs onset[82].
 IS drugs activate different pathways in the immune system and need to be carefully selected[83].
 The primary disease needs to be considered in order to prescribe the most appropriate IS treatment.
-Of interest, mTORi might play a slight protective role reducing the incidence of DNMs, especially within the first year of the transplant[84-86].
-Similar data were described for mycophenolate mofetil (MMF)[87].
-For this reason, and mostly Tacrolimus, they represent the first choice when cancer develops in transplant recipients.
-There are no proofs in literature of such use of mTORi in the pediatric population.
+Of interest, mTORi might play a slight protective role reducing the incidence of DNMs especially within the 1st year of the transplant[84-86].
+Similar data were described for mycophenolate mofetil[87].
+The use of mTORi, mycophenolate mofetil, and tacrolimus represents the first choice when cancer develops in transplant recipients.
+There are no reports of such use of mTORi in the pediatric population.
 On the other hand, CNIs seem to have a cancer-promoting influence that might be related to their blood level concentration.
 Antilymphocyte medications also influence the onset of DNMs in long-lasting IS, while corticosteroids do not directly affect the risk of developing DNMs unless they are associated with chronic IS[88,89].
-The association of multiple agents in lifelong IS regimens might be responsible for a substantial higher risk of DNMs.
-For these reasons the discontinuation of IS, and especially the carcinogenic IS, should always be considered in transplant patients[88].
-The primary aim is to achieve a COT status, defined as a condition of non-reactivity of the immune system, with a good graft function and no rejection in the absence of IS[90,91].
+The association of multiple agents in lifelong IS regimens might be responsible for a substantially higher risk of DNMs.
+For these reasons, the discontinuation of IS (especially carcinogenic IS) should always be considered in transplant patients[88].
+The primary aim is to achieve a COT status defined as a condition of non-reactivity of the immune system with a good graft function and no rejection in the absence of IS[90,91].

-On the other hand, the non-compliance to IS considerably reduces the mid- and long-term survival of transplanted organs.
-It is estimated that about 10% of deaths or graft loss in adult OLT individuals were due to a poor compliance to IS regimen[92,93].
+On the other hand, the non-compliance to IS considerably reduced the mid- and long-term survival of transplanted organs.
+It is estimated that about 10% of deaths or graft loss in adult OLT individuals were due to a poor compliance to the IS regimen[92,93].
 Therefore, patients unintentionally or surreptitiously do not comply with IS regimens[94-96] due to the most disparate reasons are more likely to lose the graft.
 The cost and necessity of IS along with the prescribed dosage and the size of daily pills represents irresponsible behaviors that might compromise the patient compliance.
-Physicians should always be alerted early for the possibility of similar situations.
+Physicians should always be alerted early for the possibility of these situations.
 For these reasons, it is important to establish a positive connection between the recipient and the healthcare provider[82,97].

-Therefore, the spectrum of DNMs can also be reduced with a deeper understanding of the reasons that induce patients to negligent conducts.
-In this sense, earlier studies demonstrated that patients already benefited from reminders of the importance of IS medication combined with counseling and psychological interventions[82,95,96].
-Likewise, OLT individuals who do not regularly uptake daily medications face higher risks of graft rejection and elevated chances of developing DNMs also.
-In fact, physicians, in order to treat or avoid the rejection set the blood levels to the up threefold; this can lead to an impairment of the immune system and expose recipients to the risk of getting DNMs.
+Therefore, the spectrum of DNMs can also be reduced with a deeper understanding of the reasons for negligent conduct in.
+Earlier studies demonstrated that patients already benefited from reminders of the importance of IS medication combined with counseling and psychological interventions[82,95,96].
+Likewise, OLT individuals who do not regularly take daily medications face higher risks of graft rejection and elevated chances of developing DNMs.
 Consequently, the IS withdrawal must be physician-driven and always under close clinical surveillance.

 Role of immunosuppression minimization and withdrawal in liver transplant patients